 Getting a programmable thermostat can help keep your house energy efficient all year long.
 In addition, extra insulation and re-caulking all of your doors and windows can really help minimize draftiness.

 Your fireplace should always be cleaned and inspected by a professional to ensure it is safe to use.
 If you haven’t used yours recently, we suggest you find someone to help get it in working order.
 Also, calling in the professionals to winterize your pool will save you a lot of hard work in the spring.
 Finally, cleaning out gutters so that they drain properly is also another job you might could use some help with.
 You can call our specialists today at 541-601-6236 for a quote.

 Several years ago, we presented a Fall Cleaning Checklist.
 Now that the leaves are falling and cooler weather is blowing in, it is time to bring our checklist back out so you can make sure to have your home ready for the change in seasons.
+For many, this means going to click here now to get the furnace and heating systems checked, as well afs ensuring the house is perfectly insulated and keeping the heat in.
+There are other things to consider, however.
 The Holidays will be here before you know it, and what are the holidays without a clean and organized home to celebrate in?